 1 0 0 8234512 12428 2893456 0 0 1 12 45 123 2 1 97 0 0

-Watch the si (swap in) and so (swap out) columns.
-Both should be 0 or near 0 on a healthy system.
-Sustained non-zero values in so means the kernel is actively moving pages to swap right now.
-Sustained non-zero si means it is pulling pages back from swap — your working set does not fit in RAM.
+The si (swap in) and so (swap out) columns should be 0 or near 0 on a healthy system.
+Sustained non-zero so means the kernel is actively moving pages to swap right now.
+Sustained non-zero si means it is pulling pages back — your working set does not fit in RAM and you will see high wa (I/O wait) CPU percentage alongside it.

 for file in /proc/*/status; do